Chris Ferric

 • contact

-Ferric’s education has included a mentorship under artist and educator Jonas Ropponen, Feral Queer Camp, and research at Australian Queer Archives.
+Ferric’s informal education has included a mentorship under artist and educator Jonas Ropponen, Feral Queer Camp, and research at Australian Queer Archives.
 Their ongoing development of a Community Engagement Strategy includes consultation with Arts Access Victoria.
-In 2022 under the Creative Victoria Creators Fund, Ferric spent 6 months developing methods to represent the diversity of disabled, queer and gender variant experiences within their work.
+In 2022 under the Creative Victoria Creators Fund, Ferric spent 6 months developing methods to represent the diversity of disabled, queer and gender diverse experiences within their work.

 ~